To get the best service from Freeview it is important to retune from time to time to keep your channel line-up and TV service up to date.

 2. Enter your address details in the postcode and house no boxes.

-4. On the Detailed view page, you’ll see a table of transmitters with the most likely transmitter at the top, this is the transmitter that you’ll tell the TV to tune into.
+3. Once the new page opens, you’ll see a table of transmitters with the most likely transmitter at the top, this is the transmitter that you’ll tell the TV to tune into.

 For the next steps, you'll need to keep this page open to get the frequency numbers.